Bruno Fischer: Writing career

 Fischer published his first novel, So Much Blood, in 1939.
 As the pulps died off in the late 40s and early 50s, novels became his primary output, though several of his short stories still appeared in the digest magazines (like Manhunt and Mike Shayne Mystery Magazine) that were the pulps' successor.
 Several of his books were published by Dell and Lion Books, including the popular Ben Helm series of P. I. novels.
 Paperback-original publishing house Gold Medal Books took on Fischer on the recommendation of John D. MacDonald.
 Gold Medal released several of his novels in the 1950s; House of Flesh (Gold Medal #123, 1950) sold some 1.8 million copies.
 An early member of the Mystery Writers of America, he was the editor of one of their annual short story collections, 1953's Crooks' Tour, and he is known to have written at least one erotic novel in 1970 (Domination, Olympia/Ophelia Press) under the pen name "Jason K. Storm".

 In the 1960s Fischer worked as executive editor for Collier Books and education editor at the Arco Publishing Company.
 His last novel was 1973's The Evil Days, written after the demands of his job and a lengthy writer's block had greatly reduced his output.
-Following this he spent his later years between a summer home in a socialist cooperative community in New York’s Putnam County (the Three Arrows Cooperative Society) and the Mexican town of San Miguel de Allende, where he sometimes gave lectures to the expatriate retirees about his adventures as a mystery writer.
+Following this he spent his later years between a summer home in a socialist cooperative community in New York's Putnam County (the Three Arrows Cooperative Society) and the Mexican town of San Miguel de Allende, where he sometimes gave lectures to the expatriate retirees about his adventures as a mystery writer.
 Nearly blind towards the end of his life, he died of a stroke while on a Mexican vacation with his wife on 16 March 1992.

-Noted critic Anthony Boucher once wrote that Fischer displayed "a warm understanding of human relationships".
+Critic Anthony Boucher once wrote that Fischer displayed "a warm understanding of human relationships".
 Fischer himself described his "usual manner" of writing as containing "movement and suspense with very little violence" and as being about "ordinary people in extraordinary situations".
 His novels sold some 10 million copies and his works were translated into 12 languages, but by the time of his death he had largely faded into obscurity like many crime writers of his era.
 Modern releases of his books have been made by Stark House Press, while two volumes of his short story work as Russell Gray have been released by Ramble House.